abdullatif-a/Lab_10-solution-guide/Steps-for-the-lab.md

 ### 1️⃣ Download the Previous Lab

 Clone the previous lab repo that contains the `Azure` folder.
+You are only downloading it so you can push it into your repository.

 ```bash
 git clone https://github.com/Integrify-Finland/devops-terraform-lab-vnet-module.git